Plymouth City Council

 Sky Ride is not the only chance to get cycling this summer - a packed schedule of guided rides, including Sky Ride Local rides, led by British Cycling-trained ride leaders, plus women-only Breeze rides are making jumping on a bike accessible to everyone.

 Halfords are offering a free bike safety check to everyone who registers for Sky Ride Plymouth, and they will also be there on the day to help out with any last-minute problems.
+If you prefer to hire a bike contact Plymouth Bike Hire based at Coypool Park and Ride or Rockets and Rascals at The Parade, Barbican.
+If you call or email in advance they will ensure your order is ready for collection, however a selection of bikes and cycling equipment will be available to hire from their bases on the day.

 Visit the Sky Ride website for more information and to sign up for this year's event.